 Biological chemistry stressing integration of concepts of general, inorganic, and biochemistry and application to life chemistry.
 Pre: beginning algebra and high school science.

 Biochemical principles and concepts as applied to living systems, including sufficient organic chemistry to understand these principles.
-Pre: 241 or consent.
+Pre: 141 with C or better, or consent.

 Forces, resultants, and equilibrium; analysis of trusses, frames, and machines; centroids, moments of inertia; friction.
 A-F only.
-Pre: grade of C or better in all of the following: PHYS 170; MATH 242; and either MATH 243 (or concurrent) or MATH 252A (or concurrent).
+Pre: grade of C or better in all of the following: PHYS 170; MATH 242 or 252A; and either MATH 243 (or concurrent) or MATH 253A (or concurrent).

 Dynamics of particles and rigid bodies; force, acceleration, impulse-momentum, work-energy.
 CE, CNST, ENGS, ME majors only.
 A-F only.
 Pre: C or better in 270; MATH